Skip to content

 Argument Description Data Type Required

-JM_DEVICE_ID Journaling device id string True
+JM_DEVICE_ID The journaling device id. string True

 Parameter Description Data Type Required Default

---force Force device remove marker False -
+--force Force device remove. marker False -

-Forces to make the provided node id primary
+Forces to make the provided node id primary.

 Makes the storage node the primary node.
 This is required after certain storage cluster operations, such as a storage node migration.